salesforce/eslint-plugin-lwc/docs/rules/no-this-property-during-ssr.md

-# Disallow access of this.template during SSR (`lwc/no-this-template-during-ssr`)
+# Disallow access of properties on this during SSR (`lwc/no-this-property-during-ssr`)

 Browser APIs must not be accessed when SSR is being done.
-This rule prevents usage of browser APIs like `querySelector` on `template` in `connectedCallback` (and in methods called from `conenctedCallback` or anywhere when SSR is being done).
+This rule prevents usage of browser APIs like `querySelector`, `template` on `this` in `connectedCallback` (and in methods called from `connectedCallback` or anywhere when SSR is being done).

 ## Rule Details